rh-messaging/DR-Reference/README.md

 You will need to provide inputs during the exeuction of the script.
 Example: the root password that you have assigned.

-If you executed this step successful the script will have created a first image for you named ceph_ansible, with root and password as you defined on ./init-scripts/variables.profile.
+If you run this step successful the script will have created a first image for you named ceph_ansible, with root and password as you defined on ./init-scripts/variables.profile.

 It will also update and install all the packages you need to the image.